-This material is for informational purposes only and is not an offer of coverage.
-It contains only a partial, general description of plan benefits or programs and does not constitute a contract.
-It does not contain legal or tax advice.
-You should contact your legal counsel or tax advisor if you have any questions or if you need additional information.
+This material is for informational purposes only.
+It is not an offer of coverage and does not constitute a contract.
 In case of a conflict between your plan documents and the information in this material, the plan documents will govern.
 Eligible expenses may vary from employer to employer.
 Please refer to your employer's Summary Plan Description ("SPD") for more information about your covered benefits.
 Information is believed to be accurate as of the production date; however, it is subject to change.
-PayFlex cannot and shall not provide any payment or service in violation of any United States (US) economic or trade sanctions.
-For more information about PayFlex, go to payflex.com.